BSkura98/TimeTracker/README.md

 ## Technologies

-- React.js
-- JSX
-- JavaScript
+This project was created using React.js with JavaScript.

-## Features
+## Current features

 - Start/stop timers
 - Create new timers
 - Delete timers
 - Save timers in local storage

-To-do list:

-- Add bootstrap
-- Renaming timers

 ## Status

-Project is _in progress_
+Project is _finished_